-Tell your doctor as soon as possible if you notice any of the following:
+Tell your doctor as soon as possible if you notice any of the following.

-- skin rash or itchiness - aching, tender or weak muscles not caused by exercise - · painful joints - · fast heart beat - shortness of breath or tightness in the chest - swelling of the face, hands, feet or ankles - yellowing of the whites of the eyes, dark urine and itching of the skin. - symptoms that may indicate high potassium levels in the blood, such as nausea, diarrhoea, muscle weakness, change in heart rhythm.
+- skin rash or itchiness

+- aching, tender or weak muscles not caused by exercise

+- painful joints

+- fast heart beat

+- shortness of breath or tightness in the chest

+- swelling of the hands, feet or ankles

+- symptoms that may indicate high potassium levels in the blood, such as nausea, diarrhoea, muscle weakness, change in heart rhythm

-The above list includes serious side effects that may require medical attention.
+These may be serious side effects.
+You may need medical attention.

-If any of the following happen, stop taking this medicine and tell your doctor immediately or go to Accident and Emergency at your nearest hospital:
+If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital: